Sheredwolf87/SearchTerm/README.md

 # SearchTerm
-A way to open any search engine with your terminal
+A way to open any search engine or FTP server with your terminal

 Features:

+• FTP Support with Username and Password

 • Customizable Search engine options